peterkhe1999/CheatSheet/OSEP/README.md

 Set **RedirectStandardOutput** to "true" so the output from the command prompt does not get printed to the console, but stored in a pipe instead.

-Calling the **Start** method creates the process and executes the command supplied in the execCommand argument.

-Retrieve any output generated as a result of the command line input using the **Pipe** property of the **SqlContext** class.
+Retrieve any output generated using the **Pipe** property of the **SqlContext** class.

-The Pipe property is actually an embedded object instantiated from the **SqlPipe** class, which allows us to record SQL data and return it to the caller.
-We will use a combination of **SendResultsStart, SendResultsRow, and SendResultsEnd** to start recording, record data, and stop recording respectively.
+Use a combination of **SendResultsStart, SendResultsRow, and SendResultsEnd** to start recording, record data, and stop recording respectively.

 The object used by these APIs to record data into is of type **SqlDataRecord**.

-To send the output from the command prompt to the SQL record, we copy the contents of the Process object StandardOutput property into the record.

-This is then returned as part of the result set from the SQL query.
-Finally, we force the `cmd.exe` process to wait until all actions are completed and subsequently close it.
+Force the `cmd.exe` process to wait until all actions are completed and subsequently close it.

 ```csharp
 using System;